Advisement for the major is available from the Management Department

-All management majors need to complete Management Specialization Requirements (3 courses), Management Specialization Electives (3 courses), Internship Requirement (1 course), MGMT 320 , MGMT 325 and MGMT 492 with a C grade or higher.
+All Management majors need to complete Track Requirements (5 courses), Human Resource Elective (1 course), Internship Requirement (1 course), MGMT 320 , MGMT 325 and MGMT 492 with a C grade or higher.

 Lower division core, upper division core, major and special requirements may be repeated only once.
 Students desiring to repeat an SU course to improve a grade must repeat that course at SU.

 Upper division major courses are to be taken at SU.
 A maximum of 6 credit hours of comparable courses may be approved if taken at AACSB (Association to Advance Collegiate Schools of Business) accredited schools.

 For Additional Policies and Procedures: Please refer to the Department of Management.

 The applied business learning experience (ABLE) is normally completed during the second semester of the junior year or the first semester of the senior year and can be met through an internship.
 Internships are normally completed off campus at a variety of business, government or not-for-profit organizations.

 This checklist is an unofficial tool for planning.
 Matriculated students and advisors should consult the Academic Requirements Report in GullNet before and after registering for classes each semester to track academic progress.